-(c) George is proposing that his UK non-VAT registered trading company will invoice his UK clients for the carrying out of architectural services relating to Irish property.

-The normal business to consumer rules do not apply to services relating to immovable goods such as land and buildings.

-Therefore, the place of supply of services directly connected with immovable goods, such as George's UK company's architectural services, will be deemed to be supplied where the property is situated (i.e. Ireland).

-Therefore, Irish VAT at 23% will apply to the supply.
+(c) George is proposing that his UK non-VAT registered trading company will invoice his UK clients for the carry out of architectural services relating to Irish property. ing The normal business to consumer rules do not apply to services relating to immovable goods such as land a buildings. and 2 Therefore, the place of supply of services directly connected with immovable goods, such as George's company's architectural services, will be deemed to be supplied where the property is situated (i.e. Ireland).
+UK 2 Therefore, Irish VAT at 23% will apply to the supply.
+1 5